 - Connection- when baby cries out, acknowledge his/her needs with voice and/or touch.
 Create a moment of connection before transitions

 - Nourishment- take the time to prepare foods that help you feel vibrant.

 - Rhythm-create a rhythm through the day, add in rituals for your family and also some just for you.
 I have a morning ritual that is just for me.
-Click here to print our free calendar of kindness to weave in a simple daily act of gratitude and kindness for each day of December.
+Click here to learn of two online classes to support you to step into a well balanced rhythm.

 - Rest- I know that for some it's a tall order with babies, and it's also possible to be restful without sleeping.
 Find the things that cultivate peace in your heart and make time for those activities.